Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 ⚠️ Concerns:
 - Minor thematic overlap observed

-### Misinformed Clues: 4/5
+### Misinformed Clues: 1/5
-**Very Good - Exceeds expectations**
+**Poor - Needs significant revision**

-The misinformed clues are related to 'animal' (living room could hint at a pet, forest at habitat) but are vague enough to apply to 'tool' (living room) or 'mineral' (forest).
-They create productive ambiguity.
+These clues completely miss the mark for 'misinformed.'
+The first clue directly points to 'plant' (an incorrect choice) without any subtle connection or ambiguity related to 'animal.'
+The second clue is entirely irrelevant to 'animal' and all other choices, failing to create any productive confusion or connection to the correct answer.

 ✅ Strengths:
 - Attempt to create ambiguity